OAuth 2.0 provider

 At its Auth tab, you have:

-- After the product is approved, you have two more permissions at its Auth tab
+- After the product is approved, additional OAuth 2.0 scopes become available in its Auth tab

 LinkedIn identity provider setup